-I think most workplaces have seen some type of significant changes in their work environment since the COVID 19 pandemic rocked our society.
-For those of us who work in an office setting, we’ve seen all types of changes we never would have expected.
+I think most workplaces have seen some type of significant changes in their work environment since the COVID-19 pandemic rocked our society.
+For those of us who work in an office setting, we’ve seen wild changes.

 Mask requirements, teleworking options, socially distanced meetings, and virtual office holiday parties are just a few of the changes that come to mind.